Site icon Our Breathing Planet

 Powder Blue Damselfly Physical Description

-The visually stunning Powder Blue Damselfly generally captivate those fortunate enough to notice one of the lovely creatures.
+The visually stunning Powder Blue Damselfly generally captivates those individuals fortunate enough to notice one of the lovely creatures.
 Unlike some of its kindred, though, it does no do so due to size.
 That’s true given the fact that it ranks as somewhat smaller than some of them.

-Regarding dimensions, both genders attain the same overall measurements.
+Regarding dimensions, both genders of the wonder attain the same overall measurements.
 Among mature adults, this ranges from approximately 1.3 – 1.4 in (3.2 – 3.5 cm).
 Exceptional individual do occur, of course, regardless of sex.
 Yet, few of these exceed thus length by any great amount.

-It also sets itself apart from all other closely related damselflies in one aspect.
+It also sets itself apart from all other closely related damselflies in one particular aspect.
 That’s due to the fact that the side of its thorax presents a single black stripe.
-In all other close kin, two such features appear in this location.
-It also has a spot between thorax sections others lack.
+In all other close kindred, two such features appear in this location.
+It also displays a spot between thorax sections others lack.

-But, it’s the gorgeous patterns of color of the Powder Blue Damselfly that most viewers most notice and appreciate.
-This aspect is also where the genders separate themselves.
-Males almost exclusively present an overall cerulean blue shade, with some black markings.
+But, it’s the gorgeous patterns of color of the mesmerizing Powder Blue Damselfly that most viewers most notice and appreciate.
+This aspect is also where the two genders separate themselves.
+The males almost exclusively present an overall cerulean blue shade, with some black markings.

-Females, though, manifest a wider variety of base colors, shades, and even patterns than their male counterparts.
+Females of the species, though, manifest a markedly wider variety of base colors, shades, and even patterns than their male counterparts.
 Other colors occasionally presented include greenish-brown or brown.
-Some further separate from the males by showing more black features.
+Some examples further separate from the males by showing more black features.

 Source: https://tinyurl.com/23hjzh75 Photo: Charles J. Sharp CCL: https://tinyurl.com/bdes27an